matthewroot/root-readme/README.md

 The following are the core tenets that provide the foundation for how I prefer to manage.
 I strive to adhere to these all the time.
 If you ever find me to be in violation of one of these ideas, please point it out to me.
 That will help me do better in the future.

 - __Measuring stick for success:__ Can someone go out and get a better role after you’ve been their manager?
 You’ve got to care about the development of people to your core.
-Make your direct reports your highest priority.
-- __Put people and the team first:__ Constantly ask, what can I do to be most helpful to you or the team?
+- __Put people and the team first:__ Constantly ask what you can do to be most helpful to individuals or the team?
 The most helpful thing you can do may be totally different day-to-day, week-to-week, person-to-person, or team-to-team.
 Default to the assumption that you’re the worst on the team and treat everyone else like they’re more awesome than you.
 If you’ve hired right, that will be true.
 - __Constant improvement:__ Make this a fundamental value for both individuals and the team itself.
 Don’t set anything in stone.
 Don’t assume you’re ever doing something perfect.
 When you’ve made one improvement, move onto the next thing.
 Repeat forever.
 - __How to move mountains:__ Give a properly motivated team a high degree of trust and autonomy.
-- __Achieving motivation:__ Help everyone understand the value of what the team is doing and what they as an individual are doing.
-Make sure everyone knows priorities and reasoning behind them.
+- __Achieving motivation:__ Help everyone to understand the value of what the team is doing and what they as an individual are doing.
+Make sure everyone knows the priorities and how they were determined.
 Be transparent and honest about goals.
-Keep their growth central to your focus and make it a part of their everyday life.
+Keep your reports' growth central to your focus and make it a part of their everyday life.
 - __Autonomy:__ Let teams decide for themselves how they best operate.
 Actively seek out new ideas.
 When someone has an idea, consider it with an open mind and err on the side of trying new things.
 You can always revert if something doesn’t work.
 Don’t micromanage someone’s day or their work.
 - __Create a safe and comfortable psychological space__: Strive to craft this work environment for engineers and teams.
-Encourage them to share their ideas.
-Listen to those opinions//feedback.
+Encourage people to share their ideas.
+Listen to those opinions and feedback.
 Take action on what you’re hearing.
 Foster a culture of blameless criticism.
-- __Management is important and valuable__: I've been fortunate to have great managers that I've learned so much from.
-I try to provide that experience to everyone I work with.
-I’ve also seen the negative impacts of bad management and lack of management.
+- __Management is important and valuable__: Great managers can make a positive difference in people's lives and can materially impact the success of a team or a business.
+Bad management and lack of management can be equally destructive.
+Try to provide a great experience to everyone you work with.
+An important distinction here is to not focus on trying to make everyone like you all the time.
+Great management often means telling people hard truths.
+Which leads into...
 - __Feedback is vital:__ Give pointed, direct feedback on a regular basis.
 Don’t wait for an annual review to help someone improve.
 Try to generalize negative feedback and be specific with positive feedback.
 Additionally, seek out feedback from those you work with, in all directions, in order to drive your own growth.
 - __Diverse teams make the best decisions__: This may seem obvious but software industry demographics indicate it is not.
 Seek out a variety of backgrounds and talent profiles when building a team.
+Strive for great communication to unlock the power of these different experiences.

 ## Expectations

-### What you can expect from me
+### What you can expect of me

-Here is a short list of what behaviors you should expect from me at all times.
+Here is a short list of behaviors you should expect from me at all times.
 If I'm ever failing to meet any of the expectations outlined in this section, please let me know immediately.
 This is not an exhaustive list of expectations but aims to cover those that are most vital.

 #### You will be a top priority